SpongeBob SquarePants: Casting

+During her audition for Pearl, Lori Alan was shown an early drawing of the characters and noted that Pearl was much larger than the others.
+She decided to express the character's size by making her voice deep and full in tone, while also incorporating the low sound of whale vocalizations.
+At the same time, Alan sought to make the teenage Pearl sound childlike, spoiled, and lovable.

-In addition to the regular cast, some episodes feature guest voices, whom may hail from various professions, including actors, athletes, authors, musicians, and artists.
-Recurring guest appearances include: Ernest Borgnine, who voiced Mermaid Man from 1999 until his death in 2012; Tim Conway as the voice of Barnacle Boy from 1999 until his death in 2019; Brian Doyle-Murray as the Flying Dutchman; and Marion Ross as Grandma SquarePants.
-Notable guests who have provided vocal cameo appearances include: David Bowie as Lord Royal Highness in the television film Atlantis SquarePantis; John Goodman as the voice of Santa in the episode "It's a SpongeBob Christmas!"; Johnny Depp as the voice of the surf guru, Jack Kahuna Laguna, in the episode "SpongeBob SquarePants vs. The Big One"; and Victoria Beckham as the voice of Queen Amphitrite in the episode "The Clash of Triton".
+In addition to the main cast, some episodes feature guest voice performers.
+Recurring guest performers include Ernest Borgnine as Mermaid Man (1999–2012), Tim Conway as Barnacle Boy (1999–2019), Brian Doyle-Murray as the Flying Dutchman and Marion Ross as Grandma SquarePants.
+(Note: Attributed to multiple references:) Notable guests with cameo appearances include David Bowie as Lord Royal Highness, (Note: In the television film Atlantis SquarePantis) John Goodman as Santa, (Note: In the episode "It's a SpongeBob Christmas!")
+Johnny Depp as the surf guru Jack Kahuna Laguna, (Note: In the episode "SpongeBob SquarePants vs. The Big One") and Victoria Beckham as Queen Amphitrite.
+(Note: In the episode "The Clash of Triton") (Note: Attributed to multiple references:)

-Voice recording sessions always include a full cast of actors, which Kenny describes as "getting more unusual".
-Kenny said, "That's another thing that's given SpongeBob its special feel.
-Everybody's in the same room, doing it old radio-show style.
-It's how the stuff we like was recorded".
-Series writer Jay Lender said, "The recording sessions were always fun ..."
-For the first three seasons, Hillenburg and Drymon sat in the recording studio and directed the actors.
-Andrea Romano became the voice director in the fourth season, and Kenny took over the role during the ninth.
+Voice recording sessions always include the full cast of actors, which gives SpongeBob a unique feeling according to Kenny.
+For the first three seasons, Hillenburg and Drymon directed the actors.
+Andrea Romano became the voice director in the fourth season, and Kenny took over during the ninth.